AtawimaS/AtawimaS/ReadMe.md

 # 💫 About Me:
-🎓 i'm currently studying at Bina Nusantara University with a major in Computer Science.<br>📖 i'm currently learning about I am currently learning about machine learning, deep learning, and data science.<br>
+🎓 i'm currently studying at Bina Nusantara University with a major in Computer Science.<br>📖 I am currently learning about machine learning, deep learning, and data science.<br>

 ## 🌐 Socials: